 There will be five exams during the semester and one final exam.
-Each of the six exams is worth 10% of your final course grade.
-The lowest of the 6 exam grades will be dropped, which makes the total exam (five regular exams and the final exam) worth a total of 50% of your final grade.
+Each of the six exams is worth 10% of your final course grade with the lowest of the 6 exam grades being dropped which makes the five regular exam and the final exam worth a total of 50% of your total grade.
+If you miss an exam, you must notify your instructor within 24 hours of the missed exam and a makeup exam will be scheduled.